 Answer:

-Previous research, cited in the 5th paragraph of the dicussion , used purely statistical methods and showed correlations between influenza-like illness and hospitalizations of IMD (https://pubmed.ncbi.nlm.nih.gov/25265409/)9.
-This made us hypothesize that previous exposure to influenza could increase the likelihood of infection, given colonization.
-And is perhaps one of the reasons that a time-varying likelihood of infection in our model explains the data better.
-This has been shown for Streptococcus pneumoniae using model-inference methods 10 (https://www.science.org/doi/full/10.1126/scitranslmed.3005982).
+Previous research (see the 5th paragraph of the discussion) used purely statistical methods and showed correlations between influenza-like illness and hospitalizations of IMD9.
+This led us to hypothesize that prior exposure to influenza could increase the likelihood of infection, given colonization.
+This reasoning may also explain why a time-varying likelihood of infection in our model better explains the data.
+This has been shown for Streptococcus pneumoniae using model-inference methods 10.
 However, spatially finer data of IMD would be needed to confirm this.
-Future research, perhaps leveraging more complete IMD dataset, could shed some light on the link between influenza and IMD.
-Another possible source of the unusual peak observed in 2008 could be super-spreading events, which we also discuss - driven by outbreaks of the men who have sex with men (MSM) community1 (cite CDC).
+Future research, perhaps leveraging a more complete IMD dataset, could shed some light on the link between influenza and IMD.
+Another possible source of the unusual peak observed in 2008 could be super-spreading events, which we also discuss - driven by outbreaks of the men who have sex with men (MSM) community1.

-We did not add strain evaluations or serogroup distributions in the modeling effort because scarcity of data.
-We would not be able to leverage the model/inference system to forecast IMD incidence with serogroup stratification.
+We did not add strain evaluations or serogroup distributions due to the limited availability of such data, as indicated previously.
+We now discuss these issues in the revised manuscript in the 5th paragraph of the discussion: "Lastly, future research, perhaps leveraging a more complete IMD dataset with finer spatial scales, could shed some light on the link between influenza and IMD."

 Climate change DONE

 I would appreciate a discussion of predictions taking into account climate change in the US: how would this be captured by the model?
-Answer: (Jeff D: !)
-Thanks for this comment; it is important to consider the effect of climate change in the current situation of a warming planet.
-While our work suggests climate as a possible role in supporting the seasonal likelihood of infection, other possible factors might be in play, as discussed in the 3 and 4th paragraphs of the Discussion section.
-If climate is the main driver of seasonality observed in the IMD system, then it would be crucial to account for climate change in the prediction system.
-However, the mechanism behind the seasonality remains to be elucidated.
-Therefore, before taking it into account in the current work, we would rather point to future directions toward understanding it.
+Answer: Thanks for this comment; it is important to consider the effects of climate change.
+While our work suggests climate plays a possible role in supporting the seasonal likelihood of infection, other factors might be in play, as discussed (see the 3rd and 4th paragraphs of the Discussion section).
+If climate is the principal driver of seasonality for the IMD system, it would be crucial to account for climate change in the prediction system.
+However, the mechanism behind the observed seasonality remains to be elucidated.
+This is an important future area of research.
+We have added text to the Discussion further underscoring these issues: "If climate is shown to be the driver of the seasonality observed effect of a changing climate would need to be addressed".

 African meningitis belt DONE